Masks in Engee

 The callback verifies the validity of the value validateCallback and, in case of an incorrect value, it shows an error.
 All error messages except AssertionError will be considered an error of the callback itself, and not an error of the entered data.:

-The correctness of the parameter value is checked using the value variable. validateCallback it always starts with a macro @assert.
+The correctness of the parameter value is checked using a variable value. validateCallback it always starts with a macro @assert.

 @assert value isa Number "The value must be a number."